J.D. Quick Facts

 A town of roughly 7,000 residents, Lexington is home to Washington and Lee University and the Virginia Military Institute.
 There are more than 100 culturally and historically significant sites in the Rockbridge County area, and the historic core of the City of Lexington is a Nationally Registered Historic District, as are the Washington and Lee Colonnade and the Virginia Military Institute Post.
 Lexington and the surrounding area has been the filming location for at least six movies, including, scenes for Steven Spielberg's War of the Worlds.

-For more information about Lexington, please feel free to consult our Life in Lexington webpage, Lexington Visitor Center's website, and our list of things to do in Lexington!
+For more information about Lexington, please feel free to consult our Life in Lexington webpage and the Lexington Visitor Center's website.

 GPA & LSAT Scores